hashicorp/consul/website/source/docs/agent/checks.html.md

   unless the `method` field specifies a different method.
 Additional header fields can be set through the `header` field which is a map of lists of strings, e.g. `{"x-foo": ["bar", "baz"]}`.
-By default, HTTP checks will be configured with a request timeout equal to the check interval, with a max of 10 seconds.
+By default, HTTP checks will be configured with a request timeout equal to 10 seconds.
   It is possible to configure a custom HTTP check timeout value by specifying the `timeout` field in the check definition.
 The output of the check is limited to roughly 4KB.
 Responses larger than this will be truncated.
   HTTP checks also support TLS.
 By default, a valid TLS certificate is expected.